mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 I didn't really see any large Trail Families.
 Most people I met were looking for some degree of solitude, which would allow them better to connect with the surrounding nature.
 Several times I ran into oncoming NOBOs who travelled in groups of 8 to 12, something that would look out of place for SOBOers.
 Many SOBO hikers I spoke to really valued their independence and didn't want to compromise their drive to reach the Southern Terminus.
 If their group was walking too slow, it was time to push on ahead alone.
 You'll always meet more hikers ahead of you.

+# Climate Change and Forest Fires

+I'm writing this section in winter of 2022, after witnessing multiple disasterous years of wildfires along the PCT.
+The trail has changed significantly from when I hiked in 2019.
+In 2021, the Forest Service closed multiple wilderness areas within California, rendering much of the trail off-limits for hiking during the peak PCT SOBO season.

+Wildfires will continue to be a major issue for states on the West coast, and for PCT hikers.
+SOBO hikers will be impacted more than their Northbound counterparts due to their later entrance into California.

+It's sad to say that wildfire risk makes the calculation to go SOBO even more difficult in recent years.
+My advice to hikers:

+1. Always be flexible with your plans, and never put yourself at risk when it comes to fire.
+2. Keep track of fires using the [Inciweb](https://inciweb.nwcg.gov/?state=6) website.

 # Choosing a Start Date